Kelvinthedrugger/My-UTIL/README.md

 ```

 ### TODO
+- pack this up as a package. [ref](https://packaging.python.org/en/latest/tutorials/packaging-projects/)

-* fastai stuff: fastcore, etc; e.g., @patch (in fastcore/basic.py) can be very versatile
+- fastai stuff: fastcore, etc; e.g., @patch (in fastcore/basic.py) can be very versatile

-* script to convert 'bookmark in browser' to .json, or python dict, so that it's easier to manage for me
+- script to convert 'bookmark in browser' to .json, or python dict, so that it's easier to manage for me